OWASP/IoTGoat/docker/README.md

 - Ensure Docker and Docker Compose are correctly installed and running on your system.
 - If you encounter any issues with ports, ensure that the ports specified in `docker-compose.yml` (2222, 8080, 4443) are available on your host system.
 - For a clean environment reset, use `docker-compose down -v` to remove volumes and the container.
-- QEMU does not have to be installed on the host machine.
-It is installed on the Docker image.
+- QEMU is required on the host machine solely for using the qemu-img tool to convert the IoTGoat image to qcow2 format.
+It is not needed for any other tasks on the host.
 - Ensure proper permissions for the `IoTGoat-x86.qcow2` file.
 Especially if Docker cannot access it.
 Run the following command to fix it:

 ```bash